dtubbenhauer/growth-diagram/README.md

 The corresponding guide is here: <a href="https://reference.wolfram.com/language/guide/Asymptotics.html">https://reference.wolfram.com/language/guide/Asymptotics.html</a>

-Note that these are **exact** calculations, so one can put the results into a paper.
+Note again that these are **exact** calculations, so one can put the results into a paper.
 Arguable, this is better than doing it by hand :relaxed:

 # For the cobordism category